M1-CHPS/glhpc/docs/lab5.md

     --title "FlameGraph for BLS algorithm" out.folded > flamegraph.svg
 ```

-Look at the generated `flamegraph.svg`: does the flamegraph match the previous perf result ?
+Examine the generated `flamegraph.svg`: does the flamegraph match the previous perf results?

 ---